credativ/plutono/docs/sources/developers/plugins/legacy/review-guidelines.md

 ### Plugin.json

 The `plugin.json` file is the same concept as the `package.json` file for an npm package.
-When the Grafana server starts it will scan the plugin folders (all folders in the data/plugins subfolder) and load every folder that contains a `plugin.json` file unless the folder contains a subfolder named `dist`.
-In that case, the Grafana server will load the `dist` folder instead.
+When the Plutono server starts it will scan the plugin folders (all folders in the data/plugins subfolder) and load every folder that contains a `plugin.json` file unless the folder contains a subfolder named `dist`.
+In that case, the Plutono server will load the `dist` folder instead.

 A minimal `plugin.json` file: